philhuang74/philhuang74.github.io/extra.md

 Math 182 - Algorithms
 Stats 100A - Introduction to Probability
-Stats 100B - Introduction to Mathematical Statistics Stat 100C - Linear Models
+Stats 100B - Introduction to Mathematical Statistics Stas 100C - Linear Models
 Stats 101A - Introduction to Data Analysis and Regression Stats 101C - Introduction to Statistical Models and Data Mining Stats 102A - Introduction to Computational Statistics with R